figorr/meteocat-card/README.md

 ## Uninstalling Meteocat Card

 To remove the Meteocat Card follow the guidelines from Wiki [Uninstallation](https://github.com/figorr/meteocat-card/wiki/Uninstallation)

+## Troubleshooting

+FAQ and common issues are solved in the Wiki.

+Please take a look at [Troubleshooting](https://github.com/figorr/meteocat-card/wiki/Troubleshooting)

 ## Contributing to Meteocat Card